johntiger1/minimal-firebase/README.md

 A: authentication, really tbh.

 BTW: we tried adding the gitignore: if it does indeed work then we can avoid jetbrains workspace clobbering in the future.
+It worked marginally; in the future we should really just ignore the entire .idea folder

 AYY it is working, really is quite simple: